faker-ruby/faker/README.md

     faker phone_number

 Run `faker help` for general help or there is also help for each data type.
 For the address type for example run `faker help address`.

+Note that if you installed using bundler you may need to use `bundle exec faker` rather than just `faker`.

 Customization
 ------------